|

 Melanoma and Driving: What You Need to KnowUV rays penetrate vehicle windows, meaning truckers and other drivers are at increased risk—especially on the left side of the body.
 This makes truck driver melanoma a serious occupational concern.
 Tips for Skin Cancer Prevention on the Road:

 This Skin Cancer Awareness Month, take a moment to examine your skin and talk to others about the importance of early detection.
 Whether you’re a driver, technician, or work under the sun, protecting your skin today could save your life tomorrow.
 Stay informed.
 Stay protected.
-Visit TruckMelanoma.org for more resources on melanoma prevention, diagnosis, and support.
-Good morning!
-I wanted to give a quick update on what has been taking place with Truck Melanoma in 2025!
+Visit TruckMelanoma.org for more resources on melanoma prevention, diagnosis, and support. |

-AuthorMy Name is Ryan Keirnan, and I am the Founder and Director of Team Truck Melanoma.
+AuthorMy Name is Ryan Kiernan, and I am the Founder and Director of Team Truck Melanoma.
 I have been an automotive fan since before I was able to drive, and I have been a medical professional for the past nearly 22 years.
 Learn more by watching the introduction video on our home page!
 Archives

-June 2025
+July 2025

 CategoriesRecent Posts